Akramz/Machine-Learning-Foundations/README.md

 # ML-Math
-Educational Notebooks on machine learning, covering the mathematical foundations supported with numpy/matplotlib based examples/visualisations ..
+In Progress: Jupyter Notebook on machine learning, covering the mathematical foundations supported with numpy numpy examples and matplotlib visualisations ..